crossplane/crossplane/docs/api/crossplaneio/crossplane/database-crossplane-io-v1alpha1.md

 Name | Type | Description
 -----|------|------------
-`engineVersion` | string | EngineVersion specifies the desired PostgreSQL engine version, e.g. 9.6.
+`engineVersion` | string | EngineVersion specifies the desired PostgreSQL engine version.
+Allowed Versions: 9.6 and 11.

 PostgreSQLInstanceSpec supports all fields of: